 Mailboxes

-The e-mail address of your mailboxes is in the form of $MAILBOX@$USER.uber.space.
-If you have set up additional domains, $MAILBOX@$DOMAIN will also work.
-Every mailbox supports plus addressing.
+The e-mail address of your mailboxes can be used in the form of mailbox@username.uber.space.
+If you have set up additional domains then mailbox@example.com will also work.

 Setup a new mailbox